Colossus (character): X-Men

 Colossus is typically portrayed as peaceful, selfless, reluctant to hurt or kill, and often putting himself in danger to protect others.
 In some of his earliest missions, he battled the Shi'ar Imperial Guard, and visited the Savage Land, where he met Nereel.

 Peter's family always remained in his thoughts and he frequently wrote letters home.
 Shortly after joining the X-Men, a woman known as Miss Locke kidnapped many of the team's loved ones to force the X-Men to help her free her employer, Arcade, from captivity by one of Doctor Doom's robots.
 Among her captives was Colossus' younger sister Illyana, whom Locke had kidnapped from the Siberian collective farm and transported to the United States.
 Arcade brainwashed Colossus into becoming "The Proletarian", who then battled the other X-Men until they countered the brainwashing.
 The X-Men freed Illyana from captivity, and she went to live with her brother Peter at Xavier's mansion.
 She was later held captive in a dimension known as Limbo, where she spent years while only mere moments elapsed on Earth, and became the adolescent sorceress Magik.
 As a result, an alternate-timeline version of Colossus dies in Limbo.

 When the X-Men fought the evil mutant Proteus, Colossus attempted to kill Proteus, an act he found morally questionable even though he did it to save Moira MacTaggert's life.
-During his early career with the X-Men, Peter started what was arguably his most significant relationship with fellow X-Man Kitty Pryde.
+During his early career with the X-Men, Peter began a relationship with fellow X-Man Kitty Pryde.
 (Note: Colossus and Kitty Pryde met in The Uncanny X-Men #129.)
 Although they were only a couple for a short while, the relationship provided the foundation of a deep and lasting friendship.

 Colossus was later almost killed in a battle with Mystique's Brotherhood of Mutants, but was saved by Rogue and the Morlock Healer.

 During the "Secret Wars", he became infatuated with the alien healer Zsaji, and realized his feelings for his teammate were not wholly genuine, ending his relationship with Kitty Pryde.
 Emotionally distraught, he afterwards engaged in a bar fight with Juggernaut.